Lingzhi-Yang/academic_website/content/publication/journal-article5/index.md

 publication: "iScience (Under Review)"
 publication_short: ""

-Highlight: NCAM1 may be associated with pulmonary arterial hypertension and promotes the proliferation and migration of PASMCs via the ERK1/2 signaling pathway.
+abstract: NCAM1 may be associated with pulmonary arterial hypertension and promotes the proliferation and migration of PASMCs via the ERK1/2 signaling pathway.

 # Summary.
 An optional shortened abstract.
 summary: NCAM1 may be associated with pulmonary arterial hypertension and promotes the proliferation and migration of PASMCs via the ERK1/2 signaling pathway.